Project-Chino-s-Chaos-NIGHTLY/Project-Chinos-Chaos-NIGHTLY/README.md

 The Nightly build is a build that we will frequently update during development, typically at the end of the day.
 Essentially, beta/early access versions of the next update.
 We recommend you stick to the stable build posted on the [GameBanana](https://gamebanana.com/mods/545648).

 ### *How To Install The Nightly Build?*
-- First, Download the latest [CodenameEngine build](https://github.com/CodenameCrew/CodenameEngine)
+- First, Download the latest build of [Codename Engine](https://github.com/CodenameCrew/CodenameEngine)
 - Next, Download & Install [GitHub Desktop](https://github.com/apps/desktop) (Will require you to make an account if you haven't already)